SOFIE-project/Interledger/tests/README.md

 ## Integration tests

-This test set is more rich than unit test set.
-In this set there are most most of the methods provided by the modules which can be tested without any other external resource / service.
+This test set is richer than unit test set.
+In this set there are most most of the methods provided by the modules, which can be tested without any other external resource / service.

     pytest tests/integration/
     pytest tests/integration/test_interledger.py